-At The Smoking Gun website, you can read a probable cause affidavit about a couple who attacked an employee over an incorrect order.
+In my files I have a probable cause affidavit about a couple who attacked a coffeeshop employee over an incorrect order.
 (The wife requested vanilla latte, but she got caramel instead.)
-It’s a well-written document, but there’s some repetition that could have been avoided, saving time for both the writer and the eventual readers.
+It’s a well written document, but there’s some repetition that could have been avoided, saving time for both the writer and the eventual readers.

 Here’s what I mean: